 - 6.3.
 New York Stop Hacks and Improve Electronic Data Security Act (NY SHIELD)

 The CCPA (CPRA) applies if you meet any of the following three thresholds:

 - Your annual worldwide revenue exceeds $25 million

 - You buy, sell or disclose data about 100,000 or more consumers, households or devices in California in the same year

 - At least 50% of your annual revenue comes from selling or sharing data about Californian consumers

 If the CCPA doesn't apply to you, you could still have to comply with some other data protection laws.
 We've covered these at the end of this article.

 The purpose of the CCPA (CPRA) is to establish and uphold consumer privacy rights.
 That means regulators and judges will refer back to these rights when settling any ambiguity about specific measures in the law.
 The rights are as follows:

 - To know what personal information you collect about them

-- To be able to access and review the information you collect
+- To be able to access, review and correct the information you collect

 - To know if you sell or share their information and, if so, with whom